PicoSAM3: Real-Time In-Sensor Region-of-Interest Segmentation: Experimental Results

 \subsection{Model Performance}

 Table~\ref{tab:merged_results} provides a comprehensive comparison of the PicoSAM variants against state-of-the-art foundation models and compact edge-oriented baselines.

-Comparison with Foundation Models: While large-scale models like SAM-H establish a strong baseline, their computational cost is prohibitive for edge constraints, requiring 635M parameters and 2.97T MACs.
+While large-scale models like SAM-H establish a strong baseline, their computational cost is prohibitive for edge constraints, requiring 635M parameters and 2.97T MACs.
 Remarkably, PicoSAM3 not only reduces the parameter count by over 460 times (1.37M vs. 635M) but also surpasses SAM-H in segmentation accuracy, achieving a gain of +11.85 mIoU on COCO (65.45\% vs. 53.6\%) and +3.5 mIoU on LVIS.
 Similarly, compared to FastSAM, PicoSAM3 delivers a +13.85\% improvement in COCO mIoU while requiring only 1.9\% of the model size (5.26 MB vs. 275.6 MB).

+Figure~\ref{fig:performance_picosam3} further highlights PicoSAM3's strong efficiency-accuracy trade-off.
+Large foundation models suffer severe degradation at this resolution due to their high-resolution bias, whereas PicoSAM3 is specifically optimized for the $96\times96$ regime required by in-sensor computing.

-Comparison with Edge Baselines: Against other lightweight architectures, PicoSAM3 demonstrates superior efficiency-accuracy trade-offs.
+Against other lightweight architectures, PicoSAM3 demonstrates superior efficiency-accuracy trade-offs.
 It outperforms TinySAM and EdgeSAM by substantial margins, exceeding their COCO performance by over 14 mIoU while maintaining a significantly lower computational footprint (345M MACs vs. 42G MACs).
 This confirms that PicoSAM3 effectively distills the segmentation capability of larger models better than existing pruning or distillation techniques.

-PicoSAM Evolution: The transition from PicoSAM2 to PicoSAM3 yields the most significant performance leap.
-PicoSAM3 improves upon its predecessor by +13.55 mIoU on COCO and a remarkable +19.11 mIoU on the challenging LVIS dataset.
+The transition from PicoSAM2 to PicoSAM3 yields the most significant performance leap.
+PicoSAM3 improves upon its predecessor by +13.55 mIoU on COCO and a remarkable +19.11 mIoU on the LVIS dataset.
 This enhancement highlights the efficacy of the updated prompting strategy and architectural refinements.

-On-Sensor Deployment: Finally, the quantization results validate the feasibility of real-time edge execution.
+Finally, the quantization results validate the feasibility of real-time edge execution.
 Q-PicoSAM3 incurs a negligible accuracy loss of just 0.11\% (COCO) compared to its floating-point counterpart.
 Crucially, when deployed on the Sony IMX500 DSP, Q-PicoSAM3 achieves a latency of 11.82 ms. This represents a 17\% speedup over Q-PicoSAM2 (14.3 ms), thereby ensuring true real-time performance (approx. 84 FPS) for end-to-end inference.